+91 9997699474 moc.liamg%40slaminaroftahaar

 We believe that animals that do not belong to anyone belong to all of us and therefore the responsibility for their well being lie with each one of us and not just with an/any NGO/s / Govt.
 Deptt.

-● On receiving any rescue call, the first option is given to the caller to bring the animal to the shelter.
-It helps us save manpower & fuel cost and the time thus saved is invested in attending the 100+ animals in our care.● We do not support or encourage ‘armchair activism’ so, you need to stay involved and be with the animal till the time he/she can be rescued.
+● On receiving any rescue call and making the visual assessment, the first option is given to the caller to bring the animal to the hospital.
+It helps us save manpower & fuel cost and the time thus saved is invested in attending the 150+ animals in our full time care.● We do not support or encourage ‘armchair activism’ so, you need to stay involved and be with the animal till the time he/she can be rescued.
 Your role does not end at merely informing about the sick animal.
 Be on location for the rescue.
-Your presence will help us save time in searching for the animal.● Remember that YOUR involvement may very well be the difference between life & death.● Kindly report an injured/diseased animal as soon as you locate him/her so that he/she stands a better chance of recovery.● At the time of the rescue, you may consider making a donation and take a receipt for the same.
-While we rescue animals irrespective of whether a donation is being made or not, please remember that Raahat Rescue Service and the Hospital depends entirely on private donations for its recurring needs and YOU are THE ONE helping us pay all the bills!Even if you are not availing the services of the organization / getting any sick animal rescued, please support the cause generously, in whatever way possible.● We try to make the best possible treatment available to the animal.
-Our In-house Vets personally supervises the treatment of each animal.
-We also consult/call in Vets from outside, as and when required.However, it is the organization which reserves the right to consult / call other vets.Kindly refrain from interfering in our treatment procedures or ask for day to day progress of the patient/s in our care.
-We have a skeletal staff, so, please avoid increasing their work load.● After treatment & recovery the animal is released in the same area.
+Your presence will help us save time in searching for the animal.● Remember that YOUR involvement may very well be the difference between life & death.● Kindly report an injured/diseased animal as soon as you locate him/her so that he/she stands a better chance of recovery.● At the time of the rescue, you may consider contributing towards the fuel or the treatment cost and take a receipt for the same.
+Even if you are not availing the services of the organization / getting any sick animal rescued, please support the cause generously, in whatever way possible.● We try to make the best possible treatment available to the animal.
+Our In-house Vets personally supervise the treatment of each animal.
+We also consult/call in Vets, as and when required.However, it is the organization which reserves the right to consult / call other vets.Kindly refrain from interfering in our treatment procedures or ask for day to day progress of the patient/s in our care.
+We have a skeletal staff.
+So, increasing their work load can be avoided.● After treatment & recovery the animal is released in the same area.
 Prior to the release, a telephonic intimation will be given to you.Kindly keep an eye on the animal for a few days and ensure that he/she acclimatizes well.

 NOTE